Hardware is hard but essential

 Perhaps the sector which includes working in the most unsafe conditions is still completely manned by humans.
 More automated equipment that lets machines do the dirty work is the need of the hour.

 We need heavy investment into methods and technologies to construct rapid housing in the time of need.
-A great example of such a technology is 3D Printing which is being explored to “print” houses during natural disasters.
+A great example of such a is 3D Printing which is being explored to “print” houses during natural disasters.
 Still, a long way to go.

 You would probably think that today’s factories are smart and run by themselves.
 Unfortunately, that is far from the truth.
 Most assembly lines are still operated by human labour slogging out long hours in poor working conditions.